This is an introductory course for everyone who wants to understand how to use the controls on their camera.

 * Your camera manual

-* Photos can be emailed in for review or printed or handed in on a memory card.
+* Photos can be emailed in for review (preferably) or printed or handed in on a memory stick.

 You can only learn so much by reading books and attending classes but to really learn about photography you have to put that learning into practice and this means going out with your camera whenever possible and taking photos.
+Please allow time each week to do this.
 Each of the classes includes practical assignments for you to practise during the week.
 To complete your learning you need to be able to look at your photos and understand which are the good ones and what you could have done to improve the others.
 Each class starts with a review of student’s work to help achieve this.
 During the classes you will learn more about how your camera works and what it can and cannot do.

 Is this the course for you?
 Yes….